-Upon raising the minimum we will only own ten properties.
-Upon raising the minimum, our portfolio will consist only of our initial portfolio of ten properties.
-We cannot provide prospective investors with any specific information as to the identification, location, operating histories, lease terms or other relevant economic and financial data regarding any other investments we will make with the net proceeds of this offering.
+Investors will not have the opportunity to evaluate our investments beyond our portfolio and our pipeline.
+Our portfolio consists only of 12 properties, and we have another two properties in our pipeline.
+We cannot provide prospective investors with any specific information as to the identification, location, operating histories, lease terms or other relevant economic and financial data regarding additional investments we will make with the net proceeds of this offering, and there is no guarantee that we will acquire the two properties in our pipeline.
 Our success is totally dependent on our ability to make investments consistent with our investment goals, and a failure to do so is likely to materially and adversely affect returns to our stockholders.